The monotone wrapped Fukaya category and the open-closed string map: Symplectic cohomology

 \subsection{Symplectic cohomology}

-For symplectic manifolds $E$ conical at infinity (see \ref{Subsection Symplectic manifolds conical at infinity}) $HF^*(H^E)$ heavily depends on the choice of $H^E: E \to \R$ because the larger $H^E$ is on the conical end the likelier it is that there are many $1$-periodic Hamiltonian orbits there.
+For symplectic manifolds $E$ conical at infinity (see \ref{Subsection Symplectic manifolds conical at infinity}) $HF^*(H^E)$ depends on the choice of $H^E: E \to \R$ because the larger $H^E$ is on the conical end the likelier it is that there are many $1$-periodic Hamiltonian orbits there.
 The continuation maps are no longer isomorphisms, because they can no longer be reversed: only certain homotopies $H^E_s$ with $\partial_s H^E_s \leq 0$ are guaranteed to be well-defined.
-So to construct an invariant one needs to choose a class of Hamiltonians which grow in a controlled way at infinity.
+To construct an invariant one needs to choose a class of Hamiltonians which grow in a controlled way at infinity.
 We consider $H^E$ which at infinity are linear of positive slope in the radial coordinate $R$ (see \ref{Subsection Symplectic manifolds conical at infinity}).
 One then takes a direct limit over the continuation maps which increase the slope of $H^E$ at infinity: $HF^*(H^E_+) \to HF^*(H^E_-)$ where $\partial_s H^E_s\leq 0$.
 This defines the \emph{symplectic cohomology}

-The symplectic cohomology in the non-exact setup was first constructed by Ritter \cite{Ritter2}, and was discussed further in \cite{Ritter4}.
-The reader might like to consider first the original construction in the exact setup, due to Viterbo \cite{Viterbo}, which is surveyed by Seidel \cite{Seidel2} and whose algebraic structures such as the pair-of-pants product are constructed in Ritter \cite{Ritter3}.
+first constructed in the non-exact setup by Ritter \cite{Ritter2,Ritter4}.
+We refer the reader also to the original construction in the exact setup due to Viterbo \cite{Viterbo}; the survey by Seidel \cite{Seidel2}; and the construction of algebraic structures such as the pair-of-pants product by Ritter \cite{Ritter3}.
+We follow the conventions of \cite{Ritter4}, except we use the simpler Novikov field defined in \ref{Subsection Novikov ring} as we work in the monotone setting.

-When $H^E$ is $C^2$-small on $E^{\mathrm{in}}$, Morse, time-independent, and of small enough slope on the conical end, the chain complex $CF^*(H^E)$ reduces to the Morse complex for $E$, and since this is part of the direct limit construction there is always a canonical map (which can be non-injective and can be non-surjective):
+When $H^E$ is $C^2$-small on $E^{\mathrm{in}}$, Morse, time-independent, and of small enough slope on the conical end, the chain complex $CF^*(H^E)$ reduces to the Morse complex for $E$.
+Since this is part of the direct limit, there is a canonical map (which need not be injective/surjective)